-MM11 37-38 S SD1 Proposals for new strategic urban extensions, strategic scale development and, where relevant, other development within or adjoining the Milton Keynes urban area must should demonstrate that they adhere to the following place-making principles have been considered: 2.
+NANA11 O 27.20 CD1 MM11 3 37-38 SD1 Proposals for new strategic urban extensions, strategic scale development and, where relevant, other development within or adjoining the Milton Keynes urban area must should demonstrate that they adhere to the following place-making principles have been considered: Clarity 2.
 Development integrates well with the surrounding built and natural environments to enable a high degree of connectivity with them, particularly for pedestrians and cyclists and for access to connected green infrastructure for people and wildlife.
-3. The structure and layout of development within or adjoining the urban area of Milton Keynes is based on the principles that have shaped the original city, especially the grid road system, redways, linear parks and strategic, integrated flood management with employment incorporated as part of the development or located nearby.
-5. The layout, form and detailed design of development adopts passive design measures to reduce energy demand for heating, lighting and cooling, create comfortable and healthy environments for people, and be responsive to predicted changes in climate.
-Existing natural assets including green infrastructure features connections and functions should be identified prior to development; and enhanced, extended, protected and connected appropriately - i.e. designed and planned for - so it provides multiple benefits to the environment and wildlife, also to the health and wellbeing of residents and to supporting the local economy.
-13. The layout and design of development enables easy, safe and pleasant access for pedestrians and cyclists of all abilities from residential neighbourhoods to the facilities including the redway network, open spaces and play areas, linear parks and the wider network of green infrastructure, public transport nodes, employment areas, schools, shops and other public facilities in order to promote recreation, walking and cycling within the development area and wider area.
-Developments must identify existing green infrastructure assets and the benefits they provide and could provide for future needs, and build in the need to protect, enhance, improve and connect green infrastructure for multiple benefits to biodiversity and wildlife, access, health and well-being as a necessary component of sustainable place-making.
-17. To maximise their sustainability, rapid public transport solutions proposed as part of new urban extensions should connect into Central Milton Keynes.
-The provision of strategic grid road or highway infrastructure should build in measures for rapid public transport solutions as set out in the Council's Mobility Strategy 2018-36 (or any successor document).
-18. Opportunities to provide new 'Park and Ride' or Parkway sites which provide would offer an alternative to the car for journeys into Milton Keynes and beyond will be encouraged and should be provided where appropriate.
-19. Development should result in a net gain in biodiversity through use of strategic, connected green infrastructure, in line with policies NE1-6 and ensure consideration is given to the historic environment in accordance with HE1
+To aid clarity and ensure sufficient regard to the natural environment ···· Clarity 3.
+The structure and layout of development within or adjoining the urban area of Milton Keynes is based on the principles that have shaped the original city, especially the grid road system, redways, linear parks and strategic, integrated flood management with employment incorporated as part of the development or located nearby.
+To aid clarity and ensure sufficient regard 5.
+The layout, form and detailed design of development adopts passive design measures to reduce energy demand for heating, lighting and cooling, create comfortable and healthy environments for people, and be responsive to predicted changes in climate.
+Existing natural assets including green infrastructure features connections and functions should be identified prior to to the natural environment development; and enhanced, extended, protected and connected appropriately - i.e. designed and planned for - so it provides multiple benefits to the environment and wildlife, also to the health and wellbeing of residents and to supporting the local economy To aid clarity and ensure sufficient regard to the natural environment 13.
+The layout and design of development enables easy, safe and pleasant access for pedestrians and cyclists of all abilities from residential neighbourhoods to the facilities including the redway network, open spaces and play areas, linear parks and the wider network of green infrastructure, public transport nodes, employment areas, schools, shops and other public facilities in order to promote recreation, walking and cycling within the development area and wider area.

-MM12 39 Para 5.13 Insert new sentence at the end of paragraph 5.13 The flanks of Campbell Park will be developed for largely residential (C3) uses with other mixed uses appropriate to a residential area; these could include A1 (shop uses) to meet local needs, A2 (Financial and Professional Services uses), A3 (Restaurants and Cafes), A4 (Drinking Establishments), A5 (Hot Food Takeaways) B1 (Business uses), C1 (Hotels) and D1 uses including uses such as a health centre and a day nursery and D2 uses including such uses as gyms and areas for indoor or outdoor sports and recreation.
-MM13 39 SD2 Amend second paragraph of Policy SD2 The retail core , of CMK is the primary shopping area as defined on the Policies Map, will continue to be focused around the Primary Shopping Area, defined as the area between Silbury Boulevard, Avebury Boulevard, Saxon Gate and Marlborough Gate, and including the area around the Xscape building between Avebury Boulevard, Secklow Gate, Child Way and west of Marlborough Street
+MM12 39 Para 5.13 Insert new sentence at the end of paragraph 5.13 Additional text in

+The flanks of Campbell Park will be developed for largely residential (C3) uses with other mixed uses appropriate to a support of policy SD3 to provide further detail on

+residential area; these could include A1 (shop uses), A2 (Financial and Professional Services uses), A3 (Restaurants the type and mix of

+and Cafes), A4 (Drinking Establishments), A5 (Hot Food Takeaways) B1 (Business uses), C1 (Hotels) and D1 uses uses the Council would

+including uses such as a health centre and a day nursery and D2 uses including such uses as gyms and areas for consider appropriate as

+indoor or outdoor sports and recreation. part of a primarily residential -led

+development scheme at

+Campbell Park.

+MM13 39 SD2 Amend second paragraph of Policy SD2 Modification to area

+comprising the CMK

+The retail core , of CMK is the primary shopping area as defined on the Policies Map, will continue to be focused around Primary Shopping Area

+the Primary Shopping Area, defined as the area between Silbury Boulevard, Avebury (PSA) required

+Boulevard, Saxon Gate and Marlborough Gate. and including the area around the Xscape following Inspector's

+building between Avebury Boulevard, Secklow Gate, Child Way and west of Marlborough letter after the stage 1

+Street., hearings.
+(Point 10 in

+document INS 4 refers.)

+This said the PSA

+should reflect that in the

+adopted Core Strategy,

+excluding the area

+around the Xscape

+building.

+This modification will

+require modifications to

+Figure 1 CMK City

+Centre Boundary Map,

+the Policies Map and to

+paragraphs 4.57 and 6.44